 If, in spite of careful ordering, your plate arrives with a starchy side, consider your options.
 If you are certain you can leave it there, untouched, feel free.
 If you will be tempted to eat some of it, immediately ask the waiter to replate the meal without the starch.
-If you are at a more casual place, take care of the unwanted food yourself by discarding it in the trash before you dig into your meal.
+If you are at a more casual place, take care of the unwanted food yourself by discarding the unwanted carbs in the trash before you dig into your meal.

-If you feel you must explain yourself (to the waiter or your fellow diners), simply suggest stomach issues or a restrictive diet.
+If you feel you must explain yourself (to the waiter or your fellow diners), simply suggest stomach issues, food allergies or a restrictive diet.
 Although most of us want to fit in, health comes first.
 Always trust your judgement about a dish rather than caving-in to pressure from your dinner companions.

 Add healthy fat

 Restaurant meals can be low in fat, making it hard to feel satisfied without eating carbs.
 But this problem can be resolved by adding fat to a standard offering:

-- Ask for extra butter and melt it on veggies or meat.
+- Ask for extra butter and melt it on veggies or meat.1

 - Ask for olive oil and vinegar dressing and drizzle the oil liberally on salads and your meal.

-- Some restaurants serve cheaper vegetable oils (full of omega 6 fat) rather than olive oil.
-This is not as healthy, unfortunately, as these oils are highly processed.2 In addition, they are very high in omega-6 polyunsaturated fatty acids (PUFAs), which most of us may consume too much of.3 To avoid this many seasoned low-carb eaters carry a small bottle of olive oil with them.
+- Some restaurants serve cheaper vegetable oils rather than olive oil.
+This is possibly not as healthy, unfortunately, as these oils are highly processed.2 In addition, they are very high in omega-6 polyunsaturated fatty acids (PUFAs), which most of us may consume too much of.3 To avoid this, many seasoned low carb eaters carry a small bottle of olive oil with them.